- What is HoneyBook

 HoneyBook vs Thryv

 While Thryv and HoneyBook both offer job management, the systems couldn’t be more different.
 HoneyBook is a broad software used for securing and managing projects with their use of contracts and timelines.
-HoneyBook, although equipped with nicely branded templates, doesn’t touch a fraction of the features small businesses need to be successful.
+Although equipped with nicely branded templates, HoneyBook’s features don’t touch a fraction of what small businesses need to be successful.
 Thryv is the true end-to-end client experience software.
 From assisting users in being found to offering incrementally more payment options than the competition, the choice is clear.

 While HoneyBook users are struggling to reach tech support via email, Thryv users have several resources to pull.
 Thryv provides free unlimited technical support 24-7.
 For users who prefer to work more independently, the Knowledge Center and blog are bursting with information.
 They can connect with other Thryv users on the exclusive HighThryvers Facebook group as well to get tips and insight from their peers.